How to make your life exponentially better.

 So, how does one, how can one, make their life exponentially better knowing that happiness may be elusive?

-Lean in, my babies, for here is the not so secret secret:
+Lean in, my babies, for here is the not so secret secret of making your life exponentially better:

 Appreciating, accepting, the right here, the right now, of your life.